 I often ask myself, ‘What am I going to do with this?’
-Whether I’m happily making dinner or wondering how I will get through whatever I’m facing that is making me really anxious and giving me insomnia, that question is never far away.
+That question is never far from my mind.
+I could be happily making dinner or wondering how I will get through whatever I’m facing that is giving me anxiety or insomnia.

 I’ve always thought of myself as tough, but maybe resilient is a better term.
-The results of my approach thus far are that I’m an excellent cook, and I’ve also written nine books, two on resilience.
+The result of my approach is that I’m an excellent cook.
+I’ve also written nine books, two on resilience.
 I am a psychologist in Upstate New York, in the area just below Montreal in the Adirondacks.

 This has been a tough month, and it’s not even over.